 Here are 4 reasons why narcissists can’t be in serious relationships:

 1. They don’t comprehend trust.

-While a narcissist might be vulnerable, they can’t comprehend that vulnerability goes hand-in-hand with trust.
+While narcissists may be vulnerable, they can’t comprehend that vulnerability goes hand-in-hand with trust.
 Therefore, they lack the ability to commit to a two-sided relationship.
 They don’t view weakness and vulnerability as opportunities to love, rather, as an opportunity to attack and manipulate.
 Often, this tendency comes from lessons learned during childhood from, possibly, their own narcissistic parents.